rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    1. Navigate to the vslrecws directory.

-   2. Push the code to Bluemix.
+   2. Push the code to IBM Cloud.
 Enter:
       ```
       bx app push vslrecws-something-unique
       ```
 > IMPORTANT:  When issuing the bx cf push commands, its very important to issue the commands for a given application from within the directory for that application.
-If this is not done, application hosts get cross wired, and your applications will start to be unreachable intermittently, as Bluemix seems to associate multiple routes with the same application, when a cross wired push is done.
-If cross wiring occurs, the Bluemix portal can be used to edit the application routes, and delete unintended routes.
+If this is not done, application hosts get cross wired, and your applications will start to be unreachable intermittently, as IBM Cloud seems to associate multiple routes with the same application, when a cross wired push is done.
+If cross wiring occurs, the IBM Cloud portal can be used to edit the application routes, and delete unintended routes.
 Use the Routes button in the upper left corner of any detailed views (Overview, Runtime, Logs, etc.) for the application.

 9. As a quick check for proof that the actual working Breadbox Recommendation Service is running.